sourinkrpal/aicor-binder-tutorial/README.md

 ### 2.2 Installing More Software

-If you need extra libraries or tools, you can simply add them to the lab’s `Dockerfile`.
+You can install **any software you want** into your lab by modifying the `Dockerfile`.
+Feel free to use whatever tools your project requires.
 When Binder rebuilds your lab, those tools will be included automatically.

 Typical things you can add:
-- Physics engines (MuJoCo, Bullet etc.)
+- Physics engines (e.g., MuJoCo, Bullet etc.)
-- Scene/robot management libraries (Multiverse)
+- Scene/robot management libraries (e.g., Multiverse)
-- Perception frameworks (RoboKudo)
+- Perception frameworks (e.g., RoboKudo)
-- Robot control frameworks (PyCRAM, MoveIt)
+- Robot control frameworks (e.g., PyCRAM, MoveIt)
 - Full ROS 2 distributions
-- Data science libraries (NumPy, PyTorch, TensorFlow)
+- Data science libraries (e.g., NumPy, PyTorch, TensorFlow)

 ---

 ### 2.3 Example: Installing a Python Package

-Below is a minimal example showing how to install `numpy` inside your lab's Dockerfile:
+Below is a minimal example s  howing how to install `numpy` inside your lab's Dockerfile:

 ```Dockerfile
 # Install Python packages